mukhtar-github/react-js/README.md

 Using React Hooks for useState, useEffect, etc. Why Hooks?
 If all we have is some components with some static data or a component with a list, life is great.

-But once we want to make our components dynamic and morre complex, ofcourse as a result of our apps, we'll need to use React Hooks, which are functions react provide us, to help us to complete various tasks.
+But once we want to make our components dynamic and more complex, of course as a result of our apps, we'll need to use React Hooks, which are functions react provide us, to help us to complete various tasks.

 For example adding, removing items from the list, toggling the model and fetching the data, just to name a few.
-The're quite alot of them, but if you understand these two, useState and useEffect, you be in a good shape.
+The're quite alot of them, but if you understand these two, useState and useEffect, you'll be in a good shape.

 ### Get Starter Project